Who Can Register to Vote in Maryland?

 Why Is It Important To Keep My Address Up To Date?

-Moving from one address to another even within Montgomery County may mean that you are in a different election district for congressional races (U.S. House of Representatives), legislative races (Maryland State Senators and Delegates), County Council, and Board of Education.
+Moving from one address to another even within Montgomery County may mean that you are in a different election district for congressional races (U.S. House of Representatives), legislative races (Maryland State Senators and Delegates), and County Council.
 See Election Maps.
-In Montgomery County, there will be 65 different ballots in the 2018 election.
-Keeping your address up to date with the Board of Elections means you will receive the correct ballot with candidates who represent your new residence rather than having to vote a Provisional Ballot.
+Keeping your address up to date with the Board of Elections means you will receive the correct ballot with candidates who represent your new residence.

 Should I Register With A Party?

 Party affiliation is your choice.
-Party affiliation is important in the Primary Election in Maryland however because only registered Republicans can vote for Republican candidates and only registered Democrats can vote for Democratic candidates.
-Unaffiliated, Green, and Libertarian party voters can vote only for the nonpartisan Board of Education offices in the Primary.
-In the November General election, all registered voters may vote for any candidate or ballot issue.
-If you wish to change your party affiliation in order to vote for Republican or Democratic candidates in the Primary election, you must complete and submit a new voter registration application by the registration deadline, June 5, 2018.
+Party affiliation is important in the Primary Election in Maryland because only registered Republicans can vote for Republican candidates and only registered Democrats can vote for Democratic candidates.
+Voters who are affiliated with other parties or have no party affiliation (Unaffiliated) can vote only for the nonpartisan Board of Education offices in the Primary Election.
+In the November General Election, all registered voters may vote for any candidate or ballot issue.

 Confirmation of Voter Registration, Change of Name, Address, Party Affiliation